REST API Quick Start Guide

 Customizing slurmrestd.service

-The next major release (after 23.11) changes the operation of the default service file and may break existing overrides.
+The Slurm 24.05 release changes the operation of the default service file and may break existing overrides.
 If you have overridden ExecStart= to contain any TCP/UNIX sockets directly, it will cause the service to fail if it duplicates any sockets contained in SLURMRESTD_LISTEN.
 These overrides will need to be changed after upgrading.

 The default slurmrestd.service file has two intended ways of customizing its operation: